UnarmedTadpole/TTT_for_GAMMA_0.9.1/README.md

 # TadpolesTacTweaks
 Collection of GAMMA modifications to end-tier weaponry

+Currently out of date, feel free to fork and update, I will credit if you do.

 Changes:
 VSSK - Separated Ammo from ASH-12 and added new crafting recipe.
 Improved ballistic performance.